always in progress..

 And who are you?

-I am Cornelius Conn, folks call me Cor.
-I live and work in Aberdeen, Scotland with my partner Kate and now a son, Samuel.
+I am Cor.
+I live and work in Aberdeen, Scotland with my wife and son.
 I write - everything from code to songs, but mostly code; there's so much to be done in the world.

 I like to work.
 Most of my work, so far, has been given away for free, web code that now finds itself replicated all over the web, to those desktop accessories and programs that make your life so much easier.
 And of course there are my world-class articles so many of you come to digest, for free.
 Don't forget the millions of man-hours I saved the British public during the BT Broadband roll-out, shoring-up and hacking those darned undocumented Voyager routers (BT engineers kept sending people this way!).
 And of course, I've always given the poems, images and songs away for free, no matter how good they are!